22 Feb How to drive Black Friday and Cyber Monday sales on social media

 It’s obvious how ‘influencers’ got their name.
 But do you know just how persuasive they can be?
 In Australia, 2 in 5 people are more likely to purchase a product they see an influencer post about.
 And on top of that, Gen Zers and Millennials are among the most influenced social users.
 In the US, 56% of Gen Zers and Millennials have purchased a product after seeing a post from someone they follow.

 So why is influencer content so effective?
 It’s more authentic and relatable to shoppers.
-Their organic recommendations are trusted by customers, making them the perfect advocate for your Cyber Monday deals.
+Their organic recommendations are trusted by customers, making them the perfect advocate for your sale deals.

 During these major shopping events, engaging with relevant creators is a great way to drive website traffic and conversions.
 Provide influencers with discount codes and trackable links to your ecommerce site that can be placed in their Instagram bio’s or as a Story swipe up.
 This seamlessly gives customers a place to go and spend their money with your brand.